-So, Is Auctioning Your House A Good Idea in New Jersey, Brooklyn, Queens, Long Island?… that’s up to you to decide.
+So, Is Auctioning Your House A Good Idea in North Carolina & New Jersey?… that’s up to you to decide.
 But if you want to see if working with us makes more sense first before you jump into the “auction” world… submit your info below to get started today!

 Here’s another great read that we found when writing this article on some more tips and questions you should ask yourself before you auction off your house.